uGyomm/templates/lib/lib-curriculum-vitae--standard.typ

  * To do
  * -----
  *
- * Manage technical skills and hobbies using bicephalic information
+ * Manage applicant's image
+ * About should be centered and justified
  *
  */